NETL-RIC/URC-Assessment-Method/paper.md

 taken from the pandas Dataframe and converted into geospatial rasters.

-The fuzzy logic statements driving the DS analysis are authored using the [SIMPA tool](https://edx.netl.doe.gov/dataset/simpa-tool), and then baked into the `URC Resource Assessment Tool` by using the embedded urclib.fuzzylogic package to convert the logic to Python.
+The fuzzy logic statements driving the DS analysis are authored using the [SIMPA tool](https://edx.netl.doe.gov/dataset/simpa-tool), and then incorporated into the `URC Resource Assessment Tool` by using the embedded urclib.fuzzylogic package to convert the logic to Python.
 The collection of fuzzy logic statements are executed across all rasters on a per-pixel coordinate basis.
 This creates a Single Instruction, Multiple Data (SIMD) condition which is heavily parallelized using python's `multiprocessing` module, further reducing time complexity and noticeably reducing overall processing time.